sovren/batch-utility/batch-utility/README.md

 - `npm run package-mac`
 - `npm run package-linux`

-Notes: Mac packages must be created from a device running macOS.
+Note: Mac packages must be created from a device running macOS.
 Windows and Linux (`.AppImage`) packages can be created from both Windows and Linux devices.
 To generate a Linux `.deb` package, you must change the build target and run the script on a Linux device.
 For more information, visit [Multi-Platform Builds](https://www.electron.build/multi-platform-build)

 ## Further help